 Every product organization I've encountered over the past 18 months has done some version of the same thing: they gave their PMs AI tools.
 ChatGPT, Claude, Copilot.
 Some set up shared prompts and templates.
 A few ran workshops.
 They called it transformation.

-None of them fundamentally changed how product decisions get made.
+Very few fundamentally changed how product decisions get made.

 The actual bottleneck